Acronym: Contrived acronyms

-Acronyms are sometimes contrived, that is, deliberately designed to be especially apt for the thing being named (by having a dual meaning or by borrowing the positive connotations of an existing word).
-Some examples of contrived acronyms are USA PATRIOT, CAN SPAM, CAPTCHA and ACT UP.
+Contrived acronyms are deliberately designed to be apt for the thing being named (by having a dual meaning or by borrowing the positive connotations of an existing word).
+Some examples of contrived acronyms are USA PATRIOT, CAN SPAM, CAPTCHA, DOGE and ACT UP.
 The clothing company French Connection began referring to itself as fcuk, standing for "French Connection United Kingdom".
 The company then created T-shirts and several advertising campaigns that exploit the acronym's similarity to the taboo word "fuck".
-Contrived acronyms find frequent use as names of fictional agencies, with a famous example being frequent James Bond antagonist organization SPECTRE (SPecial Executive for Counterintelligence, Terrorism, Revenge and Extortion).
+Contrived acronyms find frequent use as names of fictional agencies, with a famous example being frequent James Bond antagonist organization SPECTRE (Special Executive for Counterintelligence, Terrorism, Revenge and Extortion).

 The U.S. Department of Defense's Defense Advanced Research Projects Agency (DARPA) is known for developing contrived acronyms to name projects, including RESURRECT, NIRVANA, and DUDE.
 In July 2010, Wired magazine reported that DARPA announced programs to "transform biology from a descriptive to a predictive field of science" named BATMAN and ROBIN for "Biochronicity and Temporal Mechanisms Arising in Nature" and "Robustness of Biologically-Inspired Networks", a reference to comic-book superheroes Batman and Robin.